endoflife-date/endoflife.date/products/nuxt.md

 All supported versions should run on [all currently supported Node.js](/nodejs) releases.

-If you are still using Nuxt 2 post end of life (June 30 2024), commercial security support is available through the [HeroDevs Never-Ending Support](https://www.herodevs.com/support) initiative.
+Commercial security support for Nuxt 2 is available through the [HeroDevs Never-Ending Support](https://www.herodevs.com/support) initiative.
 For more information, see [Nuxt v2](https://v2.nuxt.com/lts) docs.